Australia tours & holidays

 1. Uluru

 Nothing will prepare you for seeing Australia's most famous landmark for the first time.
-An important part of Aboriginal Dreamtime stories, this ancient monolith is a photographer's dream as it changes colours with the sun; from dazzling orange to dusty purple.
+Uluru is integral to Anangu Creation Time stories and is known to many as the spiritual heart of Australia.
+This ancient monolith is also a photographer's dream as it changes colour with the setting sun.

 2. Great Barrier Reef

-See the world's largest reef system - so big it can be seen from outer space!
-This World Heritage site, just off the coast of Queensland, is home to whales, dolphins, turtles, sharks, colourful coral and more than 1,500 species of fish.
+See the world's largest reef system.
+So big it can be seen from outer space!
+This World Heritage site, just off the coast of Queensland, is home to whales, dolphins, turtles, sharks, coral and more than 1500 species of fish.
 Go scuba diving or snorkelling to explore this incredible underwater world.

 4. Kakadu National Park